 Any new volunteer applicants for the school year must register and have a criminal background check prior to engaging in volunteer work.
-Applicants may register at any WCPSS site through the intranet.
-The volunteer system will be open daily for registration with the exception of midnight Saturday to noon Sunday.
+Applicants may register at any WCPSS site through the intranet or from their home computer.
 Applicants will be notified by email once their application has been approved.
 Applicants who are not approved will receive notice from Employee Relations.

 Note: Current WCPSS employees do NOT need to register as a volunteer.